mvolkmann/blog/src/astro.md

 "is:inline" %}, "The `is:inline` directive is implied whenever
 any attribute other than `src` is used on a `<script>` or `<style>` tag."

-An issue with "inline" scripts is that no deduplication is performed on them.
+An issue with scripts that are "inline" is that no deduplication is performed on them.
-If an Astro component includes inline scripts, they will appear in the DOM once for every usage of the component.
+If an Astro component contains inline scripts, they will appear in the DOM once for every usage of the component.

 #### Alpine Example